text engraved on aluminium frames and mirrors

 taje is a trans person identifying as non-binary, they began gender-affirming hormone therapy in November 2020, marking the start of an intense process of self-documentation.
 Every transformation was closely monitored, driven by an urge to reclaim their body and sense of self.
 Photography became the most immediate tool to record these changes, following the relentless rhythm of their obsessive thoughts.

-Through a compilation of images and texts—including collages, vernacular photography, studio shoots, snapshots, and scans—their body of work developed in parallel with their physical and psychological changes.
-It emphasizes the urgency of emotions and experiences, ultimately constructing a narrative that offers representation where it was once absent.
+Through a compilation of images and texts including collages, vernacular photography, studio shoots, snapshots, scans and graffitis, their body of work developed in parallel with their physical and psychological changes.
+It emphasizes the urgency of emotions and experiences, ultimately constructing a contained chaos as a narrative that offers representation where it was once absent.

-Inspired by artists such as Helena Almeida, Francesca Woodman, Pierre Molinier, Cindy Sherman, and many others, taje draw from a lineage of practices and influences that challenge the limits of photography.
+Inspired by artists such as Francesca Woodman, Pierre Molinier and Cindy Sherman, taje draw from a lineage of practices and influences that challenge the limits of photography.

-This is a selection of images from the book.
+This is a short selection of images from the book.

 #NoWhereToGo extends reflections on taje’s past work and its connection to censorship.
 Having previously been a porn performer and filmmaker, they co-founded the collective Oil Productions in 2018.
 This project engages with the increasing restrictions on sex-positive content online.

-Since 2019, content moderation policies on platforms like Instagram, Twitter (X), and TikTok have intensified, disproportionately affecting sex workers—particularly women* and non-cis-male creators.
-While these platforms claim to promote "safe" content, far-right radical groups and fascism continue to thrive, exposing the contradictions within these systems.
+Since 2019, content moderation policies on social media platforms has intensified, disproportionately affecting sex workers, particularly women* and non-cis-male creators.
+While these platforms claim to promote safe content, far-right radical groups and fascism continue to thrive, exposing the contradictions within these systems.
+Posting explicit images becomes an act of resistance.
+Through the account @xesx.esxes, they attempt to bypass algorithms by altering content so that graphic elements remain perceptible to the human eye only.

 unapologetically sorry is a video performance exploring identity, self-doubt, and desire.
-AI models were trained on archival and intimate images to add animated and organic layers, disrupting the boundaries between memory and transformation.
+AI models were trained on personal archives of intimate images to represents thoughts, disrupting the boundaries between memory and transformation.

 The work interrogates gender as a social construct and a performed identity, following Judith Butler’s theories on gender performativity, and is informed by their lifelong engagement with the negotiation of gender roles.
 Structured like a diary, it incorporates over a decade of journal writing, creating a space for reflection and self-exploration.